AF-UN/grabriel/README.md

 ```

 ### Install the executable
-Navigate to the cloned folder and run the command below to install the executable.
+Navigate to the cloned folder and run the command below to install the executable locally.
 ```
 npm install -g
 ```